 Take advantage of the numerous bathing spots

-- Anyone who enjoys doing lengths in clear water can take advantage of the five public swimming pools.
-In accordance with the Covid-19 protection plan, a system of online reservations and payment has been introduced.
+Anyone who enjoys doing lengths in clear water can take advantage of the five public swimming pools.

-- Children under the age of 7 will doubtless prefer splashing around in one of the 10 paddling pools in the city's parks;
+Children under the age of 7 will doubtless prefer splashing around in one of the numerous paddling pools in the city’s parks;

 Take a dip surrounded by nature

-- Baby-plage and the new Eaux-Vives beach will be a firm favourite with young and old alike;
+- Baby-plage, the Eaux-Vives beach and the new Nautica beach will be firm favourites with young and old alike;

 - The Bains des Pâquis offers you a convivial atmosphere;